 Following the adoption of the Flintshire Unitary Development Plan (UDP), the Council is now embarking on the preparation of a Local Development Plan (LDP) for the County.
 A Local Development Plan is a new style of Development Plan which differs from the UDP in terms of how it is prepared.
 A key feature of the LDP process is the opportunity for engagement from early on in the process, in order that people can have the opportunity to influence the Plan as it progresses.

 The preparation of a Delivery Agreement is the first stage in the LDP process.
-The Delivery Agreement is essentially a project plan which sets out a 'timetable' for preparing the Plan and a 'community involvement scheme' which explains how and when people will have an opportunity to be engaged in its preparation and consulted with at key stages.
+The Delivery Agreement is essentially a project plan which There are various ways in which comments can be made on the draft Delivery Agreement: